Jamaliela/The-Game-of-Nim/README.md

 ---

+This document is written in a language called Markdown, which is similar to HTML or other text-formatting languages.
+A helpful cheat sheet for Markdown is [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 ## INITIAL DESIGN PLAN:

 Design a plan which meets the computational requirements to solve the problem.
 Your plan does not need to be syntactically correct.
 It needs to capture the flow of logic in a human readable format.